MarcusPindardBaden/SeleniumJSFramework2/README.md

 The report won't get generated if one of the tests fails so to generate the report again hit 'npm run report'.
 Any failed tests should have a screenshot attached in the report to help with debugging.

 You will want to clear reuslts regularly as they build up in the allure-report otherwise.
 To clear the results hit either:
-* 'rm -r allure-result's if on Windows
+* 'rm -r allure-results' if on Windows
-* 'rmdir allure-result's if on Mac
+* 'rmdir allure-results' if on Mac

 Make sure you have administrator permissions otherwise you could get blocked